ReneOlsthoorn/Ground/README.md

 will get a folder called `<GroundProjectFolder>\bin\Debug` at your solution's location.
 In that folder, you must unzip the `<GroundProjectFolder>\Resources\GroundResources.zip` The zipfile contains additional DLL's, sounds and images.
-The sourcecode for the included [GroundSideLibrary.dll](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
+The sourcecode for the included [GroundSideLibrary](https://github.com/ReneOlsthoorn/GroundSideLibrary) is available on github.
-The libchipmunk.dll is included because the default libchipmunk.dll from MSYS2 does not work.
+The libchipmunk.dll is included because the default from MSYS2 does not work.
 More info on that in the remarks section.
 After unzipping, you must go to your `<GroundProjectFolder>\bin\Debug` folder and run the batchfile called `load.bat` to download and automatically unzip SDL3, SDL3_image and other DLL's.
 After this, you can change line 24 in Program.cs `fileName = "sudoku.g"` to `fileName = "mode7.g"` to run the Mode7